 The Lion and the Mouse, Jerry Pinkney — Wordless Picture Book Pick

 This wordless adaptation of one of Aesop’s fables depicts the unlikely friendship between a lion and a mouse on the African Serengeti.
-Features striking illustrations and vivid facial expressions, this is a fun book to talk through with little ones who like to piece things together on their own.
+Featuring striking illustrations and vivid facial expressions, this is a fun book to talk through with little ones who like to piece things together on their own.

 The Little Mermaid, Jerry Pinkney — A Beautiful & Welcome Retelling